saideep-contentstack/contentstack-routes/README.md

 # contentstack-routes
-Contentstack routes using react router
+Contentstack routes using react hooks and react router.